 The Lancet’s findings also suggest that a half dose of Pfizer “could have an effective response as a booster” and could “help with vaccine supplies”, reported The Washington Post.

 In October, the first full trial of the jab’s booster efficacy found that a third dose of the Pfizer Covid-19 vaccine provides “excellent” immunity against the virus.

 The pharmaceutical giant found that a booster shot of the vaccine is 95.6% more effective than two shots and a placebo at preventing infection.
 A researcher involved in the trial told the Financial Times (FT) that it represents a “big step forwards”.

 The findings came before the recent discovery of the Omicron variant, but Danny Altmann, professor of Immunology at Imperial College London, said: “If you’ve got a glimmer of evidence, and I think we have, that the vaccines are still holding up to some extent, then it would be a good idea to get as many people boosted as quickly as possible to raise their level of protection.”

-The latest study suggests that although the AstraZeneca booster did increase immune responses in people who had previously received two initial doses of the AstraZeneca jab, it was not as pronounced as the Moderna and Pfizer booster jabs, raising antibody levels in “a threefold increase”, said The Times.
+A previous study suggested that although the AstraZeneca booster did increase immune responses in people who had received two previous doses of the UK-produced jab, the level of protection was not as high as that from the Modern and Pfizer booster jabs.

-Nevertheless, the NHS said: “Some people may be offered a booster dose of the Oxford/AstraZeneca vaccine if they cannot have the Pfizer/BioNTech or Moderna vaccine.”
+However, the NHS has said that “some people may be offered a booster dose of the Oxford/AstraZeneca vaccine if they cannot have the Pfizer/BioNTech or Moderna vaccine”.

 Johnson & Johnson booster